HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 ### 2.1.7 `htr_getAddress`

 This method allows the dApps to request an address.
-The wallet implementation should decide the address to return

 **Parameters**

+1. `type` string (Defaults to `client`) - Can be one of:

+`first_empty` should return the first empty address `full_path` should return the address with the path sent as a parameter `index` should return the address at the requested index `client` should allow the client to decide which `address` to return

+2. `index` number (Optional if type is not `index`) - The address index
+3. `full_path` string (Optional if type is not `index`) - The full path of the requested address

 **Request:**